gxtaillon/tsmg/README.md

-tsmg
+Typhoon Source Map Generator
 ====

-Typhoon Source Map Generator
 It's an old project I did during the summer of 2011.
 It's unfinished but I found it in my archives and I tought maybe someone could have fun with it.

 What it intended to do was to provide objects to create the various parts of the VMF file format, allowing the creation of prefabs and maps by the push of a button.
-What has been implemented are the components of brushes and another construct I called a Room.
-Rooms are simply 6 brushes, one for each side.
-There are also unfinished experiments like the CComplex_A world type.
+What has been implemented are the components of brushes, along with the brushes and other constructs I called Room and World.
+Rooms are made from 6 brushes, one for each side while worlds provide the required attributes to create a complete map.
+There are also unfinished experiments like the CComplex_A world type and a demo, CCluster_A which justs spawns brushes randomly in a given area.
 Exemple:
 To create a map, derive a new type from CBaseWorld.
 There are 3 methods you may override in CBaseWorld, Prepare(), Create() and Finalize().
 They will be called in this order when the world is generated.
 ```